huykingsofm/hks_pylib/README.md

 ```

 # How to use
 Just use `import` statement and enjoy it.
-We will write documentations and tutorials as soon as possible so that you can understand our library easier.
+We will write documentation and tutorials as soon as possible so that you can understand our library easier.

 ```python
 # A Done object can be used to substitute